Rohini-Ayinaparthi/academic-performance-prediction/README.md

-# academic-performance-prediction
-A machine learning model to predict academic performance based on mental health data
 # Academic Performance Prediction

 This project predicts academic performance of students using data related to mental health, lifestyle, and behavioral patterns.